Hermann Stieve

 Hermann Philipp Rudolf Stieve (22 May 1886 – 5 September 1952) was a German physician, anatomist and histologist.
 Following his medical studies, he served in the German Army during World War I and became interested in the effect of stress and other environmental factors on the female reproductive system, the subject of his later research.
 In 1921, he became the youngest doctor to chair the medical department of a German university.
-He taught medicine at the University of Berlin, and was Director of the Berlin Institute of Anatomy at the Charité teaching hospital in the later years of his life.
+He taught medicine at the Humboldt University of Berlin, and was Director of the Berlin Institute of Anatomy at the Charité teaching hospital in the later years of his life.

 Much of Stieve's research was conducted during the 1930s, after the Nazi Party had come to power in Germany.
 He did not join the party himself, but as an ardent German nationalist supported Adolf Hitler in the hope of restoring national pride.
 The Nazis imprisoned and executed many of their political opponents, and their corpses became Stieve's primary research material, with his full awareness of their origin.

 While much of his work is still considered valuable—among other things, he provided scientific evidence that the rhythm method was not effective in preventing pregnancy—it is considered tainted by his effective collaboration with the Nazi regime's political repression, especially in light of its later genocides.

 Early life

 Born to a Protestant family in Munich in 1886, he was the son of historian Felix Stieve.

 His elder brother was future diplomat Friedrich Stieve and his younger sister was future social worker Hedwig Stieve.

 Hermann Stieve graduated from that city's Wilhelmsgymnasium in 1905.
-After a medical internship at Rechts der Isar Hospital, medical studies at Ludwig Maximilian University of Munich and the University of Innsbruck in nearby Austria and a year's service in the military, he became a physician in 1912.
+After a medical internship at Rechts der Isar Hospital, medical studies at the Ludwig-Maximilians-Universität München (LMU) and the University of Innsbruck in nearby Austria and a year's service in the military, he became a physician in 1912.
 He worked in anatomical research for a year before the First World War began in 1914.

 Stieve returned to the Army, where he both tended to patients at the front and taught at the military medical school in Munich.
 His service was recognized with several awards.
 After the war he habilitated, writing a paper on the development of the jackdaw's ovary.
 He took a chair as a lecturer and researcher in anatomy and anthropology at the University of Leipzig.
 There he was known for giving his lectures in a black academic robe.